Dancing For Our Lives

 The Dance Today

 The purpose of the present-day Dance continues to be about healing and renewal: for ourselves, our families, and Mother Earth.
 In our quest and struggle with modern living we may lose sight of how to pray in a good way, how to seek and give heartfelt council in community, how to receive Spirit in our hearts and lives.
 In our busy-ness we sometimes even forget how much healing work we have to do!
 With all the global and personal shiftings being experienced daily, the need for Ceremony in our lives is paramount.

 The Dance is a sacred and powerful ceremony to be approached with respect and humility.
 The Dance is not a workshop, not a relic of the past, and not a reenactment— it is a living tradition.
 It is not talked about lightly or bragged about grandly, but must be done with the utmost goodness for the healing of ourselves, the Earth and all our Relations.

 2015 marked the 25th anniversary of this Dance— now called Dance For All People— helping the people once again who come with good heart and strong vision for a changed life.
-After 25+ years of diligent prayer and hard work, the original vision is being realized in new ways: the vision of racial harmony, the vision of people of all four directions in the circle of life coming together around the Tree.
+After some 30 years of diligent prayer and hard work, the original vision is being realized in new ways: the vision of racial harmony, the vision of people of all four directions in the circle of life coming together around the Tree.
 Once witnessed with one’s own eyes, it is something that each and every dancer can carry in his or her heart back home to nourish and inspire family, friends, and community.